 No matter how are you going to teach your reps about customer service principles, make it as digestible as it can be.

-One way to do that is by gamifying the process.
+One way to do that is by making the process a game.

 Just as you’re exploring different levels of a game, collecting new achievements and badges, you can do the same when it comes to training your employees.